ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 ## Useful links

-* For more information go to the [`googleapis.sheets` package](https://lib.ballerina.io/ballerinax/googleapis.sheets/latest).
+* For more information go to the [`googleapis.gsheets` package](https://lib.ballerina.io/ballerinax/googleapis.gsheets/latest).
 * For example, demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/learn/by-example/).
 * Chat live with us via our [Discord server](https://discord.gg/ballerinalang).
 * Post all technical questions on Stack Overflow with the [#ballerina](https://stackoverflow.com/questions/tagged/ballerina) tag.